tahngarth825/yesangel/README.md

   - [ ] Adequate CSS styling

 ## Design Docs
-TODO: SESSION PAGES FOR ALL COMPONENTS!
+TODO: SESSION PAGES AS INDEX PAGE (else /users will be)
-AND SIMPLIFIED INDEX PAGE
 * [View Wireframes][views]
   (TODO: change "Browse" to "Users"; remove optional components such as indexroute and suggested users under UserMain)
 * [React Components][components]
-  (TODO: REMOVE OPTIONAL)
 * [Flux Cycles][flux-cycles]
   (TO DO: Users)
 * [API endpoints][api-endpoints]
 * [DB schema][schema]
   (TO DO: Questions and Photos)